-The Organization is subject to other possible claims and lawsuits that may arise in the ordinary course of business activities.
-It is the opinion of management that the disposition or ultimate resolution of such claims and lawsuits will not have a material adverse effect on the financial position, changes in net assets, and cash flows of the Organization.
+The Organization maybe subject to claims and lawsuits that may arise in the ordinary course of business activities.
+It is the opinion of management that the disposition or ultimate resolution of such claims and lawsuits, if any, will not have a material adverse effect on the financial position, changes in net assets, and cash flows of the Organization.